Fitchburg State University logo

 1894

-Founded as the "State Normal School in Fitchburg".
+Founded as the "State Normal School in Fitchburg."

 1915

-Continuing Education programs commenced.
+Continuing Education programs began.

 1930